Hitesh-Aggarwal/ConfigFiles/README.md

-# This is a repository of some of my personal config files for neovim, bashrc, zshrc etc.
+# This is a repository of some of my personal config files for neovim, some shell aliases,functions and exports etc.

 You are free to use these in your stuff.